ONLINE HELP

 • The second Image control will be visible in the "Desktop" slice only.

-To simplify the positioning of controls in the "Mobile" and/or "Tablet" blade, from version 21 Update 3, a UI compilation error is systematically generated by the page editor if the order of controls is not respected between the different blades.
+To facilitate the positioning of fields in the "Mobile" and/or "Tablet" slice, from version 21 Update 3 onwards, a UI compilation error is systematically generated by the page editor if the order of fields between the different slices is not respected.

 Minimum version required